-2023-002 - NON-COMPLIANCE WITH WAGE RATE REQUIREMENTS
+2024-002 - NON-COMPLIANCE WITH WAGE RATE REQUIREMENTS (REPEAT)

 Corrective Action Plan: Wage rate requirements were discussed during the bidding process.
 However, the School District and engineers were not aware the specific language needed to be included in the bid and contract.
-The School District used two contractors that did pay at and above the required wage rates; however, certified payrolls were not required to be provided and the subcontractor agreements were not required to have prevailing wage language.
+The School District used a contractor that did pay at and above the required wage rates; however, certified payrolls were not required to be provided and the subcontractor agreement was not required to have prevailing wage language.
 The School District is aware of the written requirement for future projects.